Marcel Costa

-Marcel Costa (born 4 November 1978 in Guardiola de Berguedà) is a Spanish auto racing driver.
+Marcel Costa Gras (born 4 November 1978 in Guardiola de Berguedà) is a Spanish auto racing driver.

 Career

 Costa was the 2002 Spanish Formula Three Champion, yet after a season in the Spanish GT Series, where he was a class champion, Costa spent 2004 and 2005 in the motor racing wilderness, with just a win in the Barcelona 24 Hours to his credit.
 However, after the dismissal of Antonio García by BMW Team Italy-Spain (run by Roberto Ravaglia), a driver shoot-out was prepared for Costa and fellow Spaniard Ander Vilariño, which Costa won.

-In 2006 he competed for the works BMW Team Italy-Spain in the FIA World Touring Car Championship, with the all new BMW 320si.
+In 2006, Costa competed for the works BMW Team Italy-Spain in the FIA World Touring Car Championship, with the all new BMW 320si.
 After a poor start to the season with no points scored, Costa was replaced in the team after just four rounds by experienced Dutch driver Duncan Huisman.